 - Just choose either of two options and, they are not needed on MacOS and Linux.

-- You can also set the configuration manually before performing local run and local debug.
+You can also set the configuration manually before performing local run and local debug.
 In the preceding screenshot, select the plus sign (+).
-Then select the Azure HDInsight Spark Job option.
+Then select the Apache Spark on HDInsight option.
 Enter information for Name, Main class name to save, then click the local run button.